 The Schulich Library of Physical Sciences, Life Sciences, and Engineering supports the teaching, learning and research of the staff and students of the Faculties of Dentistry, Engineering, Medicine and Science.

-Schulich Library has an extensive collection of books and journals in the physical sciences, life sciences and engineering subject areas.
-In addition, a large body of online resources, e-journals and databases are available.
-Most current journals are available online and accessible from McGill Library WorldCat.
+Schulich Library has an extensive collection of books and journals in the physical sciences, life sciences and engineering, the most recent as online resources accessible on campus and remotely for McGill students, faculty and staff from McGill Library WorldCat.

 In addition to books, less conventional items are available to borrow from the friendly library assistants at the loans desk.
 Inquire about your course reserves, as well as raspberry pies, brain and heart models, oculus rifts, and calculators.
 Where you can also meet our unofficial mascot, Fred.

 Librarians are available to support teaching, learning, and research, particularly in the areas of medicine, dentistry, nursing, physical sciences and engineering.
 Each librarian has his or her own areas of expertise and are happy to assist you.

 Named in honour of the family of Seymour Schulich (BSc’61, MBA’65), a generous benefactor of both the Library and the University, the library occupies the former Macdonald Physics Building, built in 1893.
 It is here, from 1898-1907, that Ernest Rutherford conducted the research that led to his Nobel Prize for Chemistry in 1908.
 Renovated in 1982, the building reopened as the Macdonald-Stewart Library Building, where several physical sciences and engineering collections came together, including the important Baillie Library of Chemistry and Mossman Collection on the History of Science and Ideas.
 In 2013, the library became the centre of scientific information on the downtown campus, when the life sciences merged into the Schulich Library.

 Mossman Collection on the History of Science and of Ideas